steamclock/netable/README.md

 #### Using `requestFailurePublisher`

-If you prefer `Combine`, you can subscribe to this publisher to recieve `NetableErrors` from elsewhere in your app.
+If you prefer `Combine`, you can subscribe to this publisher to receive `NetableErrors` from elsewhere in your app.

 See [GlobalRequestFailurePublisher](https://github.com/steamclock/netable/blob/master/Netable/NetableExample/Repository/UserRepository.swift) in the Example project for a more detailed example.